-- Applicants for the Denis de Coteau Fellowship will also have the fee automatically fully waived.
+- Applicants being considered for the Denis de Coteau Fellowship will also have the fee automatically fully waived.

-- Applicants who register and attend an in-person campus tour or college fair with SFCM will have the fee automatically reduced to $50.
+- Applicants who register and attend an in-person campus tour or college fair with SFCM will have the fee automatically fully waived.

 - Counselors for current high school students may submit the NACAC Request for Admission Application Fee Waiver form.
 Note that this completed form must come directly from the high school counselor to SFCM via email.